SHAHRUKH-KHAN/shahrukhCovid/README.md

-# shahrukhCovid
+# Covid 19
-Covid 19 analysis in R
+## Analysis of covid 19 data scrapped from - worldometers.info/coronavirus/